 Friday Partly cloudy.
-Winds N/NW 20 to 30 km/h tending NW 25 to 40 km/h during the morning then decreasing to 20 to 30 km/h during the afternoon.
+Winds N/NW 20 to 30 km/h tending W/NW during the morning then becoming light during the afternoon.

 Saturday Sunny.
 Light winds becoming N/NE 15 to 25 km/h during the evening.

 - observations list type

 - sky observations

 ||Time||Wind dir||Wind spd||Wind gust||Tmp||Dew pt||Feels like||RH||Fire||Rain||Pres|